LucasJJulien/PerfectDesign/README.md

     └── index.js
 ```

+## Why?

+### The Purpose
+As you might have guessed, this isn't a scalable project  - manually written massive CSS files is far from optimal.
+So what exactly is the point or purpose of this?

+**PerfectDesign is a rapid experimentation platform.**

+This is meant for quick experimentation or even serving as the basis of smaller projects.
+It's easy to change, requires no installation

-## A note on the future
+## A Note on the Future
-As you might have guessed, this isn't a scalable project  - manually written massive CSS files just doesn't really work.
-This is merely a placeholder and the simplest version of what's to come; an on demand CSS framework that achieves a similar result but in a far more advanced manner and built upon a drastically different philosophy.
-The same naming convention will be used and the framework will scan html classes and generate the corresponding CSS.
+As covered above, this isn't scalable.

+This could be considered a placeholder and the simplest version of what's to come; an on demand CSS framework that achieves a similar result but built upon a drastically different philosophy.
 The project will only have build and shipment dependencies.
 More news to come.

 ## Versioning
 To adhere with the universal philosophies this very project is based on, PerfectDesign is released under [the Semantic Versioning guidelines](https://semver.org/).